wangj19/Kaggle-Competition/NeurIPS - Ariel Data Challenge 2024/README.md

 A dozen of the exoplanet simulations in the test set were based directly real exoplanets.
 All of those cases are ignored for scoring purposes.

+# Solution
+## Data Preprocessing
+The dataset is super huge: every exoplanet has images captured by two instruments.
+AIRS-CH0 has 11250 rows of images captured at constant time steps noted in axis_info.parquet file for details of the time steps.
+Each 32 x 356 image has been flattened into 11392 columns.
+And FGS1 instrument has 135,000 rows of images at 0.1 second time steps for each planet.
+Each 32x32 image has been flattened into 1024 columns.

+Since this competition requires super high professional knowledge, I've look through many EDA notebooks and hardly get helpful approach to summarize these huge datasets.
+Therefore I employ the preprocessing method that sums up flux of every image into a single number and records the flux change between images.
+Every exoplanet has an obscured period and the flux differences between obscured period and unobscured period of each exoplanet are used as features for wavelength prediction.

+## Model
+I currently used Ridge model since I only have 2 usable features so far.